Bulgaria–Turkey relations

-Bulgarian–Turkish relations or the Turko-Bulgarian relations are the bilateral relations between the Republic of Bulgaria and the Republic of Türkiye.
+Bulgaria–Turkey relations or the Turko–Bulgarian relations are the bilateral relations between the Republic of Bulgaria and the Republic of Türkiye.
 Bulgaria has an embassy in Ankara, two general consulates in Istanbul and Edirne and a chancellery in Bursa.
 Turkey has an embassy in Sofia and two general consulates in Plovdiv and Burgas.
 Both countries are full members of BSEC, the Council of Europe, NATO and of OSCE.
 Bulgaria is an EU member and Turkey is an EU candidate.
 Bulgaria supports Turkey's accession negotiations to the EU, although negotiations have now been suspended.

 History

-The Proto-Bulgarians (Bulgars) were the population from which the modern Bulgarians were formed.
-They were a Turkic people that originated in Central Asia and came to settle in the Balkans after the collapse of the Old Great Bulgaria in the 7th century.
-In the early Middle Ages, the Proto-Bulgarians were Slavicized and founded a second and third empire in the Balkans.
-Orthodox Bulgaria competed with the Muslim Ottoman Turks for supremacy in the Balkans and was eventually subjugated in a series of wars in the 15th century and subsequently incorporated into the Turkish Empire.
+The Bulgars were a Medieval nomadic population which the Bulgarians partly descend from.
+They were Turkic people inhabiting the Pontic steppe that migrated to the Balkans after the collapse of Old Great Bulgaria in the 7th century.
+After establishing the First Bulgarian Empire, the Bulgars had Slavicized and adopted Christianity.
+In the late 14th century, Orthodox Bulgaria competed with the Muslim Ottoman Turks for supremacy in the Balkans where after a series of wars it was defeated and subsequently incorporated into the Turkish Empire.
 Numerous Turks immigrated to Bulgaria during Turkish rule and in the Ottoman census of 1831, almost 37% of the population of Ottoman Bulgaria was Muslim.
 However, the Islamic population included not only Turks but also all other Muslims, including Pomaks, as many Bulgarians converted to Islam.

 After the Russo-Turkish War (1877–1878) and the establishment of the Principality of Bulgaria and the autonomous province of Eastern Rumelia, a part of the Turkish population in the Bulgarian territories started migrating to areas held by Ottoman Turkey.
 Bulgaria's status as an Ottoman vassal, which came about through international mediation, existed only de jure, and Bulgaria recognized the suzerainty of Istanbul at best symbolically.
 Bulgaria had its own constitution, flag and anthem and pursued an independent foreign policy.
 From 1880 it also had its own currency.
 In 1885, Eastern Rumelia was de facto annexed by Bulgaria after a bloodless revolution, which the Ottoman Empire accepted with the Tophane Agreement.
 On 5 October 1908, Bulgaria finally declared its complete independence as the Kingdom of Bulgaria.
 In the Balkan Wars, Bulgaria was able to conquer more territories from the Ottomans and the current border between Bulgaria and Turkey was established in 1913 with the Treaty of Constantinople, which ended the state of war between the two sides.